LairdCP/BLE_Gateway_Firmware/docs/development.md

 >**Note:** To view or edit the tasks.
 Look at [.vscode/tasks.json](../.vscode/tasks.json).

 To build the firmware, run the build task by selecting **Terminal -> Run Build Task...**
+>**Note:** This builds the firmware without the mcuboot bootloader.
+This is the best method for debugging.

 ![Run build task](images/run_build_task.png)
 *Run build task*